kwgoodman/femto/README.rst

 easier to measure improvements from things like manual loop unrolling, SIMD, and OpenMP.

-some_sums, based on code from `bottleneck`_, comes with several benchmark suites::
+femto, based on code from `bottleneck`_, comes with several benchmark suites::

     >>> ss.bench_axis0()
-    some_sums performance benchmark
+    femto performance benchmark
-        some_sums 0.0.1.dev0; Numpy 1.11.2
+        femto 0.0.1.dev0; Numpy 1.11.2
-        Speed is NumPy time divided by some_sums time Score is harmonic mean of speeds
+        Speed is NumPy time divided by femto time Score is harmonic mean of speeds

           (1000,1000)(1000,1000)(1000,1000)(1000,1000)